benoitc-attic/barrel_tcp/README.md

 - Graceful reload of protocol configurations
 - Scale the number of concurrent connection accepted at the same time
 - Scale the number of concurrent connections handled by a listener

+## Design

+> The design of barrel differs from
+> [ranch](http://github.com/extend/ranch).
+Instead of spawning with a
+> new which can be slow, Barrel is only spawning a new acceptors.
+The
+> accepted socket will continue to be used in the same process that
+> accepted it before.
+Optionnaly you can also launch a process to handle
+> the accepted socket if you want.
+Choice is yours.

 ## Usage